INSTALLING SCHOOL BUS BELTLINE LETTERINGHOW TO INSTALL YOUR SCHOOL BUS BELTLINE LETTERING

 Cutting and/or Piercing tools are an important part of the MacGyver kit.
 Having one of these tools will aid in making clean cuts in vinyl backing paper, decal backing, and reflective backing.
 Sharp scissors can be used as well but the razor blades of these knives serve an additional purpose.
 When an unavoidable large air bubble get’s trapped under the vinyl, the sharp point of an X-acto Blade or Olfa Knife can make a nice clean pierce in the vinyl.
 This aids in releasing the trapped air without damaging the vinyl graphics.
 Of course, there are many possible blades or knives that can be used, use what you’re comfortable with.
 I just mention the Olfa and X-acto out of personal preference.

 Note; The X-acto #11 blade point is extremely sharp and has a very pointed tip.
 We have found this to meet all of our needs in removing the air from bubbles.
-Though, we should mention, that there are air release tools made specifically to pierce the vinyl with a small needle like point (3M 391X Retractable Air Release Tool).
-Some might find one of these to better suited for them.
+Though we should mention, that there are air release tools made specifically to pierce the vinyl with a small needle-like point (3M 391X Retractable Air Release Tool).
+Some might find one of these to be better suited for them.

 Although not necessary, a straight edge can be useful for many types of vehicle graphics installation.
 Use a straight edge along the many straight constructed areas of a school bus to check graphics.
 Use against the straight lines of the bus rub-rails, luggage compartments, straight hoods, doors, etc.